sergi10/ppbl-couse-2/project-303/README.md

 ## Description

-This package contains Plutus source code for Project 303 and related assignment.
+This package contains Plutus source code for Project 303 and related assignments.

 ## Installation

-Once you have the development environment, follow the instructions provided inside the contract folders
+Once you have the development environment, follow the instructions provided inside the contract folders.

 ### Discussion

-To discuss the project and the content, join the discussion of module 303 at Canvas or join [Gimbalabs Discord](https://discord.gg/DDaWj6gN)
+To discuss the project and the content, join the discussion of module 303 at Canvas or join [Gimbalabs Discord](https://discord.gg/DDaWj6gN).

 ## Authors and acknowledgment